Bike tour in the coffee triangle

 Juan Solito ecolodge

-By now the sun was beginning to set and this was a beautiful sight on the endless plain.
-In the dark we arrived at Juan Solito ecolodge, where hostess Marysol was waiting for me with a lemonade.
+By now the sun was beginning to set and this was a beautiful sight on the endless plains.
+In the dark, we arrived at Juan Solito ecolodge, where hostess Marysol was waiting for me with a lemonade.
 Jeremiah showed me my room and in the bathroom I got my first “surprise”: A giant frog was staring at me with his big eyes!

 “You’re in Los Llanos,” I told myself, you’ll see more than a frog in the room!”
-Still, I sweetly asked Jeremiah to catch the frog and bring it outside, and he did so with a smile from ear to ear.
+Still, I asked Jeremiah to catch the frog and bring it outside, and he did so with a smile from ear to ear.

 House deer Pippa